 Risk Assessment Implementation of NHS EDS and publication of the EDS report means the risk of contractual non-compliance is removed Financial Impact Assessment No financial impact identified Quality Impact Assessment EDS is a national framework and part of the NHS Standard Contract and is underpinned by a national QIA Equality Impact Assessment EDS is a national framework and part of the NHS Standard Contract and is underpinned by a national EIA.
-Furthermore, the EDS has equality at its core, as organisations are required to review services, workforce articulated in the NHS Standard Contract
+Furthermore, the EDS has equality at its core, as organisations are required to review services, workforce and leadership in relation to the protected characteristics of the Equality Act 2010.
+Assurance Level Assessment Insert assurance level • Moderate

-Assurance Level Assessmen and leadership in relation to the protected characteristics of the Equality Act 2010.
-Insert assurance level • Moderate Recommendations/ Decision Required The Board is asked to receive the EDS report The Board is requested to approve the publication of the EDS Report and thereby fulfil the requirement of EDS, as
+- The Board is asked to receive the EDS report - The Board is requested to approve the publication of the EDS Report and thereby fulfil the requirement of EDS, as articulated in the NHS Standard Contract